spider-rs/async_job/README.md

 # async_job

-A simple trait that allows you to attach cron jobs to anything in Rust.
+A simple trait for async cron jobs in Rust.

 ## Getting Started